patrocinio/cloud-private-bootcamp/Labs_development/Lab-Microclimate_DJM.md

     chmod 777 mc*
     ```

+**Note:** These are the only commands you will enter on the `proxy` node in this exercise.
+All subsequent commands will be entered on the `master` node.

 2. In a **terminal** session connected to your `master` node as the **root** user, copy the following PV definition in to a file named `mc-worspace-pv.yaml` and change the **server IP address** (9.37.138.12) to the correct one for your environment.

     ```